 This Is The Difference Between A Punch Out Catalog And An Item Catalog, Plus 5 Reasons Why You need Both

-Purchase order and procurement software promises big rewards.
+Purchase order and procurement software promise big rewards.
 It’s supposed to make the entire procurement process easy while also giving you the tools you need to track purchases effectively.
-But all too often, companies find that PO systems aren’t as easy to use as they’d hoped.
+Unfortunately, companies find all too often that purchase order systems aren’t as easy to use as they’d hoped.

-This feature makes using PO software negligibly different from shopping outside of the system.
+A punchout catalog makes using purchase order software negligibly different from shopping outside of the system.
 Thus, there’s no reason for employees to avoid using your purchasing system.
-And it’s not only easier on employees trying to purchase items.
-It also makes things easier for employees in the purchasing department since the system automatically generates purchase orders and routes them through appropriate channels.
+This dramatically cuts back on the problem of maverick spending.

-A good purchase order system will let you set up and easily maintain an item catalog for your organization.
-Whoever is in charge of the item catalog determines which products to include and the level of detail to provide about the products.
-They’ll also decide whether or not employees can order from an external vendor.
-And they can customize this choice to only allow certain purchases from outside vendors or restrict ordering access to certain employees.
-You can also set up multiple catalogs for employees in different departments based on their needs.
+Whoever oversees the item catalog determines which products to include and the level of detail to provide about the products.
+They’ll also decide if employees can order from an external vendor.
+With a purchasing system like the one from NextProcess, procurement managers can customize options to only allow certain purchases from outside vendors or restrict ordering access to certain employees.
+They can also set up multiple catalogs for employees in different departments based on their needs.

 Here’s Why You Need Both

-1) Employees Know They’re Buying The Right Items
+1) Employees Know They’re Buying the Right Items

 2) It Ensures Employees Will Use Your Software